 FLCC Fast Facts

-6,539 full and part-time students enrolled at FLCC in fall 2012.
-The average age for both full and part-time students is approximately 24.
-Students from more than 400 different high schools in New York State and across the United States enrolled at FLCC in fall 2012, along with students from a few other countries.
+6,800 full and part-time students enrolled at FLCC in Fall 2014.
+The average age for both full and part-time students is approximately 23.
+Students from more than 400 different high schools in New York State and across the United States enrolled at FLCC in Fall 2014, along with students from a few other countries.

 Areas of Study

 Finger Lakes Community College offers Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.) degrees, and several one-year certificate programs.
 View the complete list of FLCC associate degree and certificate programs.

 FLCC offers more than 40 academic degree and certificate programs.
-In addition, the College offers honors studies, a winter session and minimesters, online and hybrid, travel and expedition courses, internships, high school dual-credit programs, non-credit and workforce training offerings, and Adult Basic Education/GED programs.
+In addition, the College offers honors studies, a winter session and summer sessions, online and hybrid, travel and expedition courses, internships, high school dual-credit programs, non-credit and workforce training offerings, and Adult Basic Education/GED programs.

 Campus & Facilities

 Activities for student involvement and networking include the Student Corporation, Phi Theta Kappa and Alpha Beta Gamma honor societies, National Society of Leadership and Success, student publications, theatre productions, art exhibits, musical organizations, lectures, concerts, and special interest clubs.

 FLCC sponsors men's baseball, basketball, cross country, lacrosse, soccer, and track teams, as well as women's basketball, cross country, softball, soccer, track, and volleyball.
 In addition, men and women participate on a nationally recognized woodsmen team.

 Standards of Excellence